0001 — Sendable concurrency model

 Dependencies

-Depends on #13 landing first (drops SharableUserData for Object/Array).
+Depends on #13 (drops SharableUserData for Object/Array).
 Status: merged.

 Migration plan

-Each step lands as its own PR. main stays green throughout.
+Each step lands as own PR. main stays green throughout.

 Introduce

 Sendabletrait and spawn-time handoff.
-Addsrc/lua/std/sendable.rswith theSendabletrait.
+Addsrc/lua/std/sendable.rs.
 Addshared = {…}channel tothread.spawn.
-ImplementSendablefor existingMapHandle,CounterHandle,ListenerHandle(they already holdArc<Inner>).workers.sharedcontinues to work in parallel.Rename types to their true identities.
+ImplementSendablefor existingMapHandle,CounterHandle,ListenerHandle(already holdArc<Inner>).workers.sharedcontinues in parallel.Rename types.

-MapHandle→Map(instd:collections).CounterHandle→Counter(instd:collections).ListenerHandle→TcpListener(instd:net).
-Constructor API:Map.new(),Counter.new(initial),TcpListener.bind(addr).
-Update module exports sorequire("std:collections").Mapworks.Migrate consumers.
-Walk every test, bench, example, and doc using
+MapHandle→Map,CounterHandle→Counter,ListenerHandle→TcpListener.
+Constructors:Map.new(),Counter.new(initial),TcpListener.bind(addr).
+Update exports sorequire("std:collections").Mapworks.Migrate consumers.
+Walk every test, bench, example, doc using

 workers.shared.
-Rewrite each onto spawn-time handoff viashared = {…}.
-Update README module table.Delete the registry.
+Rewrite onto spawn-time handoff.
+Update README module table.Delete registry.
 Remove

 Acceptance criteria

-shared = {…}errors at spawn time.
-Error message names the offending type:"type 'JsonObject' is not Sendable".Types are named for their primary abstraction.
+sharederrors at spawn time.
+Error names offending type:"type 'JsonObject' is not Sendable".Types named for primary abstraction.